Fusion energy technology

 What is fusion energy?

 Nuclear fusion is the process by which 2 light atomic nuclei join, releasing energy.
-Fusion occurs naturally at the centre of stars, including our sun.
+Fusion occurs naturally at the centre of stars, including the sun.
+Learn more about basic fusion physics from the International Atomic Energy Agency.

 Position paper